Vincent Parker: Cracking the store

+Sick bay

+On the 1 May 1943, Schädlich updated his notes.
+He scribbled, they interrupted Parker, finding him digging at 4 am.
+Tools lay around the sick bay.
+Seven sacks of rubble waited for a pickup.

 Franz Josef escape

 The Franz Josef escape attempt occurred on 19 May 1943.
 Mike Sinclair mimicked a guard who resembled Franz Josef.
 In the effort, the guards shot Sinclair...
 Parker and John 'Bosun' Chrisp were central to the escape attempt.
 Chrisp was the ropeman.
-Parker, was in charge of the sickward as the signalman.
+Parker, was in charge of the sick ward as the signalman.
 His keys opened up castle doors.